davidbrowne/dsga/DOCUMENTATION.md

                                    T tolerance) noexcept;
 }
 ```
 * Bounding Box - this is a component-wise tolerance check.
 There is a version of this function that takes a vector of tolerances as well.
 All the vector elements must be within tolerance or the whole answer is false.
 The tolerance is a strictly less-than comparison.
+All tolerances need to be non-negative.
 This function also uses ```vector_base``` like the other tolerance functions, and for the same reasons.
 ```c++
 namespace dsga
 {